Leapsight/plum_db/README.md

 ```

 We are folding over the whole database using the full prefix wildcard.
-The following are examples of prefix wilcards:
+The following are examples of prefix wildcards:

 * `{'_', '_'}` - matches all full prefixes
 * `{foo, '_'}` - matches all subprefixes of Prefix `foo`